 The short answer is yes.

 In a perfect world, accidents and illness wouldn't happen.
-Unfortunately, 2020 has taught us that we don't have control over much of what happens in life.
+The last couple of years has taught us that we don't have control over much of what happens in life.
 One thing you do have control over is ensuring you and your family have health insurance for those unexpected times.

 What about the cost?